OpenLiveWriter/OpenLiveWriter/docs/MAC-PARITY-STATUS.md

 ## 12. Picture Tools band (macOS) — P1-2

 Picture editing was Windows Live Writer's signature feature.
-This pass makes the previously decorative Picture Tools contextual tab real for everything that can be done honestly with HTML/CSS (no pixel baking).
+The first pass made the previously decorative Picture Tools contextual tab real for everything that can be done honestly with HTML/CSS; the pixel-baking pass (SkiaSharp) then made crop, baked rotate, and the Black & White / Sepia effects real too.

 ### 12.1 Selection + contextual tab